Controls

 Many studies preceding McKenzie and Kaczowski did not include a dedicated control group.
 This includes the paper by Freeman and Watts (1937) quoted without attribution above, that found patients to be more comfortable after receiving a lobotomy even if they lost a certain “spark.”

-Later studies did include control groups, but they were still vulnerable to error due to poor controls.
-If a researcher has just spent an extraordinary amount of time and effort learning how to perform a lobotomy and then performing several lobotomies, they might be especially attentive to patients recovering from the procedure.
+Later studies did include control groups.
+However, improperly-designed controls may not help to isolate the effects of the intervention.
+For example, if a researcher has just spent an extraordinary amount of time and effort learning how to perform a lobotomy and then performed several lobotomies, they might be especially attentive to patients recovering from the procedure.
 Worse, and as we cover in lesson 6 of this unit, researchers’ biases may accidentally influence their assessment of outcomes.
-And, without identifying and attempting to match the conditions experienced by both groups to demonstrate that difference between groups can be isolated to the presence or absence of an intervention, there may be other kinds of less obvious interventions occurring in patients who do not receive lobotomies that are just as effective as the surgical intervention.
+And, without identifying and attempting to match the conditions experienced by both groups, there may be additional experimental factors or other systematic differences that could offer alternative explanations for any observed effects.

-Research cannot distinguish false findings from true findings without methods to isolate the actual effects of the interventions under consideration and demonstrate that a given experimental design is capable of identifying a positive result.
+Research cannot distinguish false findings from true findings without methods to isolate the actual effects of the interventions under consideration and demonstrate that any results - positive or negative, large or small - cannot be attributed to any reasonable alternative.
 This is where controls come in.

-The team obtains a uniform group of 18 day old rat embryos.
+The researcher team obtains a uniform group of 18 day old rat embryos.
 They dissociate hippocampal cultures from the embryos by treatment with papain and trituration with a fire-polished pasteur pipette.
-The control group is placed into an assumed-sterile neurobasal medium that is replaced every 7 days.
-The intervention group is treated with filtered recombinant neuroserpin.
+Neuron cultures in the control group are placed into a sterile neurobasal medium that is replaced every 7 days.
+Cultures in the intervention group are treated with filter-sterilized recombinant neuroserpin.
 Immunohistochemistry is used to stain axons, and algorithmic image analysis is used on randomly selected grids to measure axon length as a metric of neuronal growth.

+Can you guess the concern that caused the paper upon which this example is based to be retracted?
+(Don’t read ahead yet if you don’t want spoilers!)
 You may not be familiar with this experiment, or even this kind of science, but you can do it!
-Identify variables in the study that you think could impact result validity, then brainstorm the implications of failure to control those variables.
+Identify variables in the study that you think could impact the authors’ ability to confidently attribute outcomes to their intervention, then share your thoughts on their potential implications.

 Post-activity questions: